 We have been trained from young to give respect to coffee.
 It has spirits, we were told.
-The serious ones would recite the doa giving thanks for the blessing.
+The serious ones would recite the prayers or doa giving thanks for the blessing.

 It has its reasons.
 The kampung was predominantly Javanese.
 JAVA culture was strong.
 Coffee was the primary commodity when the Javanese opened up lands.
-First it was betel nuts, then it was coffee that brought the money.
+First it was betel nuts, later on it was coffee that brought the money.

 My family had 11 acres of the land planted with coffee.
 The trees were full grown when I was young.
 My tasks were to climb the trees to harvest the ripe , red fruits.
 The girls and emak would be picking up the coffee.

-There is a word for it, kopi gobres, which means untidy, the coffee dust sticking on your outer lips and teeth.
+There is a word for it, kopi gobres, which means untidy, the coffee grounds sticking on your outer lips and teeth.
 In fact there is a collection of coffee vocabulary.